Changelog

 Feature

 A logical grouping of scenarios that represents a meaningful unit of the product — like “Document Upload” or “User Authentication.”
-Features form the structure of a living product specification.
+Features form the structure of a Specsight spec.

-- OPERATION
+- OPERATIONS

-Release Sync
+Sync

-The release-triggered update that keeps a Specsight spec in sync with the codebase.
-Fires automatically every time code lands on the tracked branch.
+The release-triggered update to a Specsight spec.
+Fires automatically every time code lands on the tracked branch, touching only the scenarios that release changed.

 - PROBLEM